 1. Schedule your 45-minute Free Divorce Consultation

-Contact us with your at least two options of meeting times that work well for both of you, or your general time preferences (weekdays, weekday evenings, or Saturdays).
-Also, let me know if either of you have a strong preference of meeting in person, or you are both comfortable with video (Zoom) appointments.
+- Let me know if either of you have a strong preference of meeting in person, or you are both comfortable with video (Zoom) meetings.

 I try to accommodate our clients’ busy lives in meeting scheduling.
-Please set aside a full 2 hours for this meeting, unless you only want to gather information during the 45-minute free divorce consultation.
-Please complete steps #2 and #3 below prior to the meeting to get the most benefit from the meeting.
+Please set aside a full 2 hours for this meeting, unless you only want to gather information during the 45-minute free consultation.
+Please complete steps #2 and #3 below beforehand to get the most benefit from our meeting.

 During your free 45-minute divorce consultation, I will spend 5-10 minutes with both of you answering your questions, then speak with you each separately for 10-15 minutes about your individual goals and concerns.
 In the final 5 minutes, we will review together a map of our process and either: